5 Best Electric Mouse Traps in 2026

 • Exclusion work (sealing entry points): $300-1,500

 For most home mouse problems, electric traps deliver better long-term value than snap traps despite higher upfront cost.
 The reusability, cleaner disposal, and faster kill rate save time and reduce the unpleasant aspects of mouse trapping.
-For severe infestations, professional service may still be the smarter call — see our guide to top US pest control services for free inspection comparisons.
+For severe infestations, focus on finding entry points, checking wall or attic activity, and combining traps with exclusion instead of adding more devices in the same room.

 How to Help Prevent Mice in the Future